Visit Susannah Place Museum

 The museum is a group of old terrace houses with narrow spaces and steep, narrow stairs.
 Visitors who join us on a guided tour will walk up and down about 79 stairs during a typical one hour tour.
-The museum is not accessible for wheelchairs.
+The museum is not accessible for people with wheelchairs.
 For visitors who are able to walk around the ground floor but cannot manage the stairs to the other floors, iPads with images of these areas are provided.

 Hearing and vision